AnonymousCodes911/aeon/docs/contributing.md

 3. Pick an `enhancement`, `documentation` or `maintenance` issue from the [issue list](https://github.com/aeon-toolkit/aeon/issues) to complete i.e. improving an algorithm, docstring or test.
 The [good first issue](https://github.com/aeon-toolkit/aeon/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list may be a good place to start.
 4. Post on the issue which you want to work on, so that others know you are working on it.
+To assign yourself an **Issue/Pull Request**, please mention '@your_username' and use one of the following trigger phrases:
+    - Aeon-Assign bot
+    - assign
+    - assign this to

+    For example:
+    ```
+    Aeon-Assign bot assign @your-username
+    ```
 If it is a larger issue with multiple components, indicate which part you are working on.
 A Core Developer may suggest a different issue if the one you chose is complex or somebody is already working on it.
 5. Create a [pull request (PR)](https://github.com/aeon-toolkit/aeon/compare)